Bolt Biotherapeutics (NASDAQ:BOLT) PT Lowered to $33.00

+Bolt Biotherapeutics (NASDAQ:BOLT) had its target price decreased by equities research analysts at SVB Leerink from $37.00 to $33.00 in a note issued to investors on Monday, Benzinga reports.
+The firm presently has an “outperform” rating on the stock.
+SVB Leerink’s price target would indicate a potential upside of 94.00% from the stock’s previous close.

-A number of other equities analysts also recently commented on the stock.
-Stifel Nicolaus initiated coverage on shares of Bolt Biotherapeutics in a research note on Monday, March 8th.
-They issued a buy rating and a $40.00 target price on the stock.
-Morgan Stanley initiated coverage on shares of Bolt Biotherapeutics in a research note on Monday, March 8th.
-They set an overweight rating and a $45.00 price target on the stock.
-Finally, Guggenheim initiated coverage on shares of Bolt Biotherapeutics in a research note on Monday, March 8th.
-They set a buy rating and a $42.00 price target on the stock.
+Several other research firms have also issued reports on BOLT.
+Morgan Stanley began coverage on Bolt Biotherapeutics in a research report on Monday, March 8th.
+They set an “overweight” rating and a $45.00 price target on the stock.
+Stifel Nicolaus initiated coverage on Bolt Biotherapeutics in a research report on Monday, March 8th.
+They set a “buy” rating and a $40.00 price target on the stock.
+Finally, Guggenheim initiated coverage on Bolt Biotherapeutics in a report on Monday, March 8th.
+They issued a “buy” rating and a $42.00 price objective for the company.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Citigroup Inc. purchased a new stake in Bolt Biotherapeutics during the 1st quarter worth $28,000.
-Royal Bank of Canada acquired a new position in Bolt Biotherapeutics during the 1st quarter worth $39,000.
-Strs Ohio acquired a new position in Bolt Biotherapeutics during the 1st quarter worth $102,000.
-Rokos Capital Management LLP acquired a new position in Bolt Biotherapeutics during the 1st quarter worth $149,000.
-Finally, Morgan Stanley acquired a new position in Bolt Biotherapeutics during the 1st quarter worth $156,000.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Citigroup Inc. purchased a new position in shares of Bolt Biotherapeutics in the 1st quarter valued at approximately $28,000.
+Royal Bank of Canada purchased a new position in shares of Bolt Biotherapeutics in the 1st quarter valued at approximately $39,000.
+Strs Ohio purchased a new position in shares of Bolt Biotherapeutics in the 1st quarter valued at approximately $102,000.
+Rokos Capital Management LLP purchased a new position in shares of Bolt Biotherapeutics in the 1st quarter valued at approximately $149,000.
+Finally, Morgan Stanley purchased a new position in shares of Bolt Biotherapeutics in the 1st quarter valued at approximately $156,000.
+Institutional investors own 0.01% of the company’s stock.

 About Bolt Biotherapeutics